haqq-network/mainnet/README.md

 **All-in-one(tested on Ubuntu LTS):**

-You can easily install all dependencies and the Haqq node binary by using a single Bash script.
+You can easily install all dependencies and the HAQQ node binary by using a single bash script.

 ```sh
 CUSTOM_MONIKER="haqq_node" && \